ch0colate-3xplosion/wh0amI/README.md

-# Welcome to my GitHub Repo
+# Welcome to Chocolate Explosions GitHub Repo

 - 👋 Hi, I’m @ch0colate-3xplosion
 - 👀 I’m interested in ...
 Cyber Security, System Administration
 - 🌱 I’m currently learning ...
 OSCP
 - 💞️ I’m looking to collaborate on ...
 Red Team, OSCP
-- 📫 How to reach me ... via email: chocolateserver.com
+- 📫 How to reach me ... via email: chocolateserver@gmail.com

 <!---
 ch0colate-3xplosion/ch0colate-3xplosion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.